jlempen/Surface-Go-2-OpenCore/README.md

 ## Enabling the Intel Wireless Card in macOS Sequoia and Tahoe

-## With the AirportItlwm.kext driver and root patching
+### Using the AirportItlwm.kext driver and root patching
 It is now possible to have Intel WiFi with native Airport features on macOS Sequoia and Tahoe by enabling the `AirportItlwm.kext` driver for macOS Ventura provided by [the OpenIntelWireless project](https://openintelwireless.github.io/).

 `AirportItlwm.kext` uses Apple's IO80211Family.
 It provides certain Airport features but lacks stability compared with `itlwm.kext` due to the ambiguity of reverse engineering.